Candidate Statements

 Anything else you believe is important for people to know about you?

-I have worked at ohsu for approximately 5 yearly.
+I have worked at OHSU for approximately 5 yearly.
 I started in the transport department as a member of Lift Team and have spent the last 2 on the medical ICU as a Tech/HUC.
 I believe I have a very unique insight into the unique needs and values of our AFSCME represented workers.

-David Casey
+David J Casey

 My name is David J. Casey, and I am a Clinical Social Worker in the Department of Family Medicine.
 Every day I have the privilege of working alongside colleagues who bring dedication, skill, and compassion to our patients and communities.
 Like you, I know that our work is not always easy—and that it is only possible when we support one another.